Navy Seaman 2nd Class Charles C. Gomez, Jr., killed during the attack on the USS Oklahoma in World War II, was accounted for on Sept. 19, 2018.

 In 2015, DPAA disinterred remains from the National Memorial Cemetery of the Pacific, known as the Punchbowl, in Honolulu.

 DPAA is grateful to the Department of Veterans Affairs for their partnership in this mission.

-Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
-Currently there are 72,771 (approximately 26,000 are assessed as possibly-recoverable) still unaccounted for from World War II.
-Gomez’ name is recorded on the Walls of the Missing at the Punchbowl, along with the others who are missing from WWII.
+Gomez' name is recorded on the Courts of the Missing at the Punchbowl, along with the others who are missing from World War II.
 A rosette will be placed next to his name to indicate he has been accounted for.